defano/wyldcard/README.md

 ## Features

-HyperTalk Java is attempt to recreate HyperCard in the Java programming language while maintaining high fidelity to Apple's original software.
+HyperTalk Java attempts to maintain high-fidelity to Apple's original software.
 By and large, HyperTalk Java has been an effort to clone the original, not to contemporize it.

 #### Organize information

-* Create, open and save stacks of cards containing text, graphics, buttons, menus, sounds, and animations.
+* Create, open, and save stacks of cards that can contain text, graphics, buttons, menus, sounds, and animations.
-* Cards support foreground and background layers; buttons and fields come in a variety of styles similar to HyperCard's; text fields can contain richly styled text.
+* Supports foreground and background layers; styled buttons and fields similar to HyperCard's; text fields can hold richly styled text.
-* Read and write text files; print individual cards and stacks of cards.
+* Read and write text files from script; print individual cards and stacks of cards.

 #### Paint and draw

-* Use any of HyperCard's original paint tools, patterns and 2D image transforms (all provided by the [JMonet library](https://www.github.com/defano/jmonet)).
+* Use any of HyperCard's original paint tools, patterns, and 2D image transforms (all provided by the [JMonet library](https://www.github.com/defano/jmonet)).
-* Supports full-color images with alpha transparency and the ability to reduce color depth for a more "vintage feel."
+* Full-color graphics with alpha transparency, plus the ability to reduce color depth to give images a more "vintage feel."
 * Drag-and-drop graphics onto the card; import and export graphics using the "Import Paint" / "Export Paint" menu commands.
-* Includes many of the original button icons, plus the ability to create new button icons from paint selections.
+* Includes many of the original button icons, plus the ability to create new icons from paint selections.

 #### Script your own software

-* Attach scripts to buttons, fields, cards, backgrounds and stacks; messages follow HyperCard's message passing order and can be trapped to override HyperCard behavior.
+* Attach scripts to buttons, fields, cards, backgrounds and stacks; messages follow HyperCard's message passing order and can be trapped to override system behavior.
-* Supports much of the HyperTalk 2.2 language, including a variety of built-in commands and functions.
+* Supports much of the HyperTalk 2.2 language (almost all of the built-in commands and functions have been implemented).
-* Customize the application menu bar and script behavior for custom or existing menu items.
+* Customize the application menu bar; author scripts that determine behavior of menu items.
-* Powerful expression language supports compound mutable chunk operations (`put the first word of "Hello World" after the second item of the third line of card field "data"`).
+* Powerful expression language sports compound mutable chunk operations (`put the first word of "Hello World" after the second item of the third line of card field "data"`).

 #### Play with sounds and effects

-* Play original sound effects (`flute`, `harpsichord` and `boing`), and `dial` telephone numbers.
+* Play HyperCard's original sound effects (`flute`, `harpsichord` and `boing`), and `dial` telephone numbers.
-* Synthesize sounds into a sequence of musical notes supporting pitch, octave, accidental, duration and tempo.
+* Synthesize sounds into a sequence of musical notes; supports pitch, octave, accidental, duration and tempo.
 * Animate cards and parts by locking and unlocking the screen with one of 23 animated visual effects (provided by the [JSegue library](https://www.github.com/defano/jsegue)).

 ### Notable absences

 This is neither a HyperCard replacement nor an open-sourced release of Apple's software.
 HyperTalk Java is still missing quite a few features present in HyperCard:

-* Can't open or import HyperCard stacks.
+* Can't open or import old HyperCard stacks.
+Maybe in the future...
 * No multi-window stack support (`open stack ... in new window`), or palettes.
 * No Home stack; no concept of user levels; no ability to inherit behavior from other stacks (`start using ...`).
 * No support for external commands or functions (XCMDs/XFCNs).